floviken/mkdocs/docs/gentoo/working/01-workingWithGentoo.md

 ### Finding installed package documentation

 Many packages come with their own documentation.
 Sometimes, the doc USE flag determines whether the package documentation should   be installed or not.
-To see if the doc USE flag is used by a package, use emerge -vp category/package:
+To see if the doc USE flag is used by a package, use **emerge -vp category/package**:

 ``` shell
 root # emerge -vp media-libs/alsa-lib